missing233/nokia-keygen/Readme.md

 ### Ritool
 Apparently all devices and boards have the same flash content except for some specific data, like the serial number, the operator id and so on.
 These OEM binaries manage this data through a lib called `/lib/libri.so` which interacts with a device `/dev/ri_drv`.
 This device is controlled by a proprietary Broadcom kernel module called `/bcm/bin/ri.ko`.
-What this module does is basically reading and writing values to an i2c eeprom.
+What this module does is basically reading and writing values to an I2C EEPROM.

 The usage is really basic
 ```